mekkablue/Glyphs-Scripts/README.md

 ## Kerning

 *Most important: Auto Bumper, KernCrasher, GapFinder, Sample String Maker.
-If you have too much kerning, consider Exception Cleaner.*
+If you have too much kerning, consider Exception Cleaner.最重要的：Auto Bumper、KernCrasher、GapFinder、Sample String Maker。如果字距調整太多，請考慮 Exception Cleaner。*

 * **Adjust Kerning in Master:** GUI to add a value to all kerning pairs, multiply them by a value, round them by a value, or limit them to a value. *需要 Vanilla JavaScript*
 * **Auto Bumper:** Specify a minimum distance, left and right glyphs, and Auto Bumper will add the minimum necessary kerning for the current master. *需要 Vanilla JavaScript*